-Respondents within all cross-industry sectors, both vendors and users, were asked to rate various trends and technologies on a scale of one to five, where one is unimportant or having little impact and five is very important or of significant impact.
+Respondents within all cross-industry sectors, vendors as well as users, were asked to rate various trends and technologies on a scale of one to five, where one is unimportant or having little impact and five is very important or of significant impact.

-The technologies listed in Exhibit IX-6 were selected because INPUT believes they will receive the most attention from vendors and users over the next five years.
+The technologies listed in Exhibit III-6 were selected because INPUT believes they will receive the most attention from vendors and users over the next five years.
 In addition, INPUT believes that their impacts on vendors and users will be profound.
 Users who deploy these technologies will be re-engineering their business functions.
-And vendors will need to change not only their products, but also the ways in which they price, sell and support them.
+And vendors will need to change not only their products but also the ways in which they price, sell and support them.

-Exhibit IX-6 shows the composite rankings of the sales and marketing cross-industry sector compared to the ratings of all cross-industry sectors combined.
+Exhibit III-6 shows the composite rankings of the accounting crossindustry sector compared to the ratings of all cross-industry sectors combined.